-- A minimum of 170 credits distributed as follows: - o 128 crs. of major core courses - o A minimum of 21 crs. of major elective courses - o A minimum of 12 crs. of general education required courses - o A minimum of 9crs. of general education elective courses that can be taken from other Faculties - o Four approved summer internships - A student must have completed a minimum of 10 semesters beginning with the sophomore class. - A student must complete the degree in a maximum of seven calendar years.
-A student who fails to complete his/her degree program within the specified time must petition ARCHIDES Academic and Curriculum Committee for an extension. - A minimum overall cumulative average of 70. - Students must also achieve a cumulative average of at least 70 in the 149 credits that are distributed as 128 crs. of core courses + 21 crs. of major electives.
+- A minimum of 170 credits distributed as follows: - $\circ$ 128 cr. of major core courses - A minimum of 21 cr. of major elective courses - A minimum of 12 cr. of general education required courses - $\circ$ A minimum of 9cr. of general education elective courses that can be taken from other Faculties - Four approved summer internships - A student must have completed a minimum of 10 semesters beginning with the sophomore class. - A student must complete the degree in a maximum of seven calendar years.
+A student who fails to complete his/her degree program within the specified time must petition The Jamal Abed Faculty of Architecture Academic and Curriculum Committee for an extension. - A minimum overall cumulative average of 70. - Students must also achieve a cumulative average of at least 70 in the 149 credits that are distributed as 128 cr. of core courses + 21 cr. of major electives.